vasconcel/vasconcel/README.md

 ## About
 Undergraduate Information Technology student at UFCA, interested about Data Science and AI.
-I enjoy building efficient RESTful APIs using Python and Flask, and I'm committed to writing clean, testable code using Pytest and Pylint.

 ## Expertise